-The following table sets forth the aggregate fees for professional services rendered by EY for the audit of our financial statements for the year ended December 31, 2018 and the year ended December 31, 2019, and the aggregate fees for other services rendered by EY during those periods:
+The following table sets forth the aggregate fees for professional services rendered by EY for the audit of our financial statements for the year ended December 31, 2019 and the year ended December 31, 2020, and the aggregate fees for other services rendered by EY during those periods:

-2018 2019
+2019 (\$) 2020 (\$)

-In thousands of Dollars

-Audit fees(1) 815 1,149
+Audit fees (1) 1,149,000 1,251,200

-Audit related fees (2) 336 10
+Audit related fees 10,000 250,000 (2)

-Tax fees(3) 171 158
+Tax fees (3) 158,000 203,765

-Total audit and related fees 1,322 1,317
+Total audit and related fees 1,317,000 1,704,965

-(1) "Audit fees" are fees for audit services for each of the years shown in this table, including fees associated with the annual audit (including audit of our internal control over financial reporting for the year ended December 31, 2018 and for the year ended December 31, 2019), reviews of our quarterly financial results submitted on Form 10-Q, Korean statutory audit services and consultations on various accounting issues.

-(2) "Audit related fees" are fees for financial and tax due diligence with respect to our acquisitions in Korea and Italy.

-(3) Represents professional services rendered for tax compliance, tax advice, tax planning, and review of our Israeli tax returns.
+- (1) "Audit fees" are fees for audit services for each of the years shown in this table, including fees associated with the annual audit (including audit of our internal control over financial reporting for the year ended December 31, 2019 and for the year ended December 31, 2020), reviews of our quarterly financial results submitted on Form 10-Q, Korean and Italian statutory audit services and consultations on various accounting issues. - (2) "Audit Related Fees" are fees related to assurance and related services provided in connection with the issuance of the Company's Convertible Senior Notes issued on September 25, 2020 in an aggregate principle amount of \$632.5 million. - (3) Represents professional services rendered for tax compliance, tax advice, tax planning, and review of our Israeli tax returns.

 Our Board of Directors adopted a written policy for the pre-approval of certain audit and non-audit services which EY provides.
-The policy balances the need to ensure the independence of EY while recognizing that in certain situations EY may possess both the technical expertise and knowledge of the Company to best advise the Company on issues and matters in addition to accounting and auditing.
+The policy balances the need to protect the independence of EY, while recognizing that in certain situations EY may possess both the technical expertise and knowledge of the Company to best advise the Company on issues and matters in addition to accounting and auditing.
 In general, the Company's independent registered public accounting firm cannot be engaged to provide any audit or non-audit services unless the engagement is pre-approved by the Audit Committee.
 Certain services may also be pre-approved by the Chairman of the Audit Committee under the policy.
-All of the fees identified in the table above were approved in accordance with SEC requirements and, following our initial public offering, pursuant to the policies and procedures described above.
+All of the fees identified in the table above were approved in accordance with our pre-approval policy.